-Baby’s Only Organic Toddler Formula: Organic Brown Rice Syrup, Organic Nonfat Milk, Organic High Oleic Oil (Organic High Oleic Sunflower and/or Organic High Oleic Safflower Oils), Organic Soybean Oil, Organic Coconut Oil, Contains Less Than 1%: Calcium Phosphate, Calcium Ascorbate, Organic Soy Lecithin, Calcium Citrate, Choline Bitartrate, Organic Vanilla, Ferrous Sulfate, Inositol, d-Alpha Tocopheryl Acetate, Zinc Sulfate, Niacinamide, Vitamin A, Calcium Pantothenate, Thiamin Hydrochloride, Copper Sulfate, Riboflavin, Pyridoxine Hydrochloride, Folic Acid, Phylloquinone, Potassium Iodide, Sodium Selenate, Biotin, Vitamin D3, Vitamin B12.
-(Total of 5).
+Baby’s Only Organic Toddler Premium Formula: Organic Brown Rice Syrup, Organic Nonfat Milk, Organic High Oleic Oil (Organic High Oleic Sunflower And/or Organic High Oleic Safflower Oils), Organic Soybean Oil, Organic Coconut Oil, Contains Less Than 1%: Organic Egg Lecithin, Organic Vanilla Potassium Citrate, Calcium Ascorbate, Calcium Citrate, Ferrous Sulfate, Inositol, Vitamin C Palmitate, D-alpha Tocopheryl Acetate, Natural Mixed Tocopherols, Zinc Sulfate, Egg Lecithin, Niacinamide, Vitamin A, Calcium Pantothenate, Thiamin Hydrochloride, Copper Sulfate, Riboflavin, Pyridoxine Hydrochloride, Folic Acid, Phylloquinone, Potassium Iodide, Sodium Selenate, Biotin, Vitamin D3, Vitamin B12.
+(Total of 4)

 Other Options For Moms Who Don’t Want to Purchase Organic Formula